-For their major project, our final year Electronic Music Production and Performance, and Music Production students were tasked with creating an original piece of work and presenting it to the public.
+For their major project, our final year BA (Hons) Electronic Music Production and Performance, and BA (Hons) Music Production students were tasked with creating an original piece of work and presenting it to the public.
 They had to apply professional values to all aspects of the production process and presentation; including a consideration of the potential audience, requirements of the venue, and the creation of publicity materials and programme notes.

 The results were incredible, and a real testament to three years of hard work.
 From short films to live DJ sets, 3D animated audio-visuals and immersive soundscapes, the three day event was an electric celebration of each student’s creativity and talent.